ConservationMetrics/map-packer/README.md

 **Vue API key:** Generate an API key to add to request headers made by the Nuxt front end.

 **Mapbox access token:** Provide an access token to be used across the application for authenticating with Mapbox maps.

+**Offline map storage:** Provide a URI where the offline maps can be downloaded, as well as a path pointing to a volume mount for mapgl-tile-renderer to store the files.

 ## Build Setup